aashreyj/aashreyj/README.md

 ## Hi there! 👋
-My name is Aashrey Jain and I am from Aurangabad, Maharashtra.
-I am currently a Final-year Computer Science Undergrad at NIT Durgapur, West Bengal.
-I will be joining Oracle Server Technology as MTS soon!
+My name is Aashrey Jain and I am a Backend Development Engineer.
+I will be joining Oracle Server Technology as a Full-Time MTS soon!

 You can also find me on [LinkedIn][1].

+## 🏫 Education
+🎒 Nath Valley School (2005 - 2015)
+🎓 National Institute of Technology, Durgapur (B.Tech, Computer Science) (2017 - 2021)

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)